-We are Lincolnshire One Venues and we are a catalyst for creative change.
+Lincolnshire One Venues was a catalyst for creative change.

-We are a network of arts venues working strategically to develop the cultural and creative landscape across Lincolnshire.
-We work to support, sustain and develop creativity across the whole county.
+We were a network of arts venues working strategically to develop the cultural and creative landscape across Lincolnshire.
+We worked to support, sustain and develop creativity across the whole county.

-We recognize the presence of diverse audiences and we aspire to create inclusive and accessible opportunities for all.
-We actively engage with communities, cultivating strong relationships and developing ambitious participatory programmes.
-We aim to have a strong presence across Lincolnshire, responsive to and inspired by the people we meet there.
+We recognized the presence of diverse audiences and we aspire to create inclusive and accessible opportunities for all.
+We actively engaged with communities, cultivating strong relationships and developing ambitious participatory programmes.
+We aimed to have a strong presence across Lincolnshire, responsive to and inspired by the people we met there.

 Previous projects have been - Connected Creatives Workshop Programme for Creatives

-Through our network and our community contacts we raise the profile of our venues’ programmed work and increase awareness of local events, opportunities and cultural strategy.
-We provide experiences that span a variety of art forms.
-This can include linking with existing projects and events or new work that stands alone.
+Through our network and our community contacts we raised the profile of our venues’ programmed work and increased awareness of local events, opportunities and cultural strategy.
+We provided experiences that spanned a variety of art forms.

-We always seek to learn from our work and develop our offer accordingly – and, we share our knowledge to positively affect the future development of participatory practice.
-We believe that such understanding can develop community focused activity that fosters inclusion and creative excellence wherever it takes place.
+We always sought to learn from our work and developed our offer accordingly – and, we shared our knowledge to positively affect the future development of participatory practice.
+We believed that such understanding can develop community focused activity that fosters inclusion and creative excellence wherever it takes place.

-We support the artistic development of the people within our communities whether or not they consider themselves to be artists.
-We foster high quality creative opportunities as we believe that such activity makes for a strong cultural ecology.
-We also offer development pathways for motivated individuals to become creative leaders and role models within their communities.
+We supported the artistic development of the people within our communities whether or not they consider themselves to be artists.
+We fostered high quality creative opportunities as we believe that such activity makes for a strong cultural ecology.
+We also offered development pathways for motivated individuals to become creative leaders and role models within their communities.

 · Offer opportunities for the people of Lincolnshire to take part in cultural and creative activity